Stoke-on-Trent & Staffordshire

-This project aims to provide holistic support for disadvantaged people who are not in work within Stoke-on-Trent.
+This project aims to provide holistic support for disadvantaged people who are furthest from the labour market to overcome barriers to move towards and into sustainable volunteering, education, training or employment in Stoke-on-Trent & Staffordshire.

 - Ex-offenders (particularly those with convictions relating to violence) with a housing need who are unemployed or economically inactive